Chas. Floyd Johnson: Career

 The Vietnam draft brought Johnson to the United States Army, stationed at Fort Dix, New Jersey.
 Because of his legal education, Johnson was assigned to the Courts and Boards Defense Counsel.
 Once his military service was completed, Johnson relocated to Washington, D.C., and joined the U.S. Copyright Office.
 During this period as a copyright lawyer, Johnson took various film and acting classes in his free time.
 He also got acting roles in local theatre and in various film/television projects.

 Deciding to focus on a career in entertainment, Johnson left the copyright office and moved to Los Angeles in 1971.
 Once in Los Angeles, Johnson immersed himself in the Los Angeles entertainment scene.
 Johnson took more acting and film/television production classes.

 He got a position in the mail room at Universal Studios.
 After just two days, Johnson applied for a newly opened position and became a Production Coordinator.
 While in this role for a variety of television shows, Johnson caught the attention of Stephen J. Cannell and Meta Rosenberg.
 They were the producers of The Rockford Files.
 This led to the big break that would kick-off Johnson's professional producer career: he became the show's second associate producer in 1974.

 Along with Robert Hooks, Brock Peters, and Denise Nicholas, Johnson was a founding member of The Media Forum and he served as a former vice president.
 He was a vice president of Communications Bridge, a Los Angeles training program for minority students in the fields of Film and Television Production.
 He is a member of the Caucus for Producers, Writers and Directors, the Academy of Television Arts & Sciences, the Screen Actors Guild, the Writers Guild of America and the Producers Guild of America, for which he previously served, for many years, as both an officer and a member of its board of directors.
 With the Producers Guild, he founded and produced the Oscar Micheaux Awards, which was the forerunner of the PGA's "Celebration of Diversity Awards".

+Author

-Johnson is also a co-author (along with George H. Hill and Lorraine Raglin) of the book, Black Women in Television: An Illustrated History and Bibliography, published in 1990.
+Johnson is a co-author (along with George H. Hill and Lorraine Raglin) of the book, Black Women in Television: An Illustrated History and Bibliography, published in 1990.